Protect Mobile App Data Using Data Encryption

 There are three states in which data exists in mobile apps:

-- Data at rest is mobile app data that is persistent and stored in the application sandbox.
+- Data at rest is mobile app data that is persistent and stored in the application sandbox and installation directory.

 - Data in transit is mobile app data sent from the app to outside servers or other app users.

 - Data in use (aka: data in memory) is data the mobile app temporarily stores in application memory, including Data at rest and in transit before they are sent/saved.

 Data at rest and Data in use encryption are enabled as part of TOTALData Encryption.

 Using Appdome Data at Rest encryption, all data generated by the app is encrypted at runtime using industry-standard AES 256 cryptographic protocols.
 You can also choose to encrypt data in use/in memory, where all data temporarily stored in application memory is encrypted before it is sent/saved.
 With Appdome, encryption is accomplished dynamically, without any dependencies on the data structure, databases or file structures.

 Appdome uses AES-CTR 256 bit encryption, which is faster when accessing partial files (i.e. when reading a buffer from a file or mapping a part of a file into memory).
 This is much more efficient than the AES-CBC encryption used by most Third-party SDKs and encryption libraries (which forces encryption/decryption of the entire file even when it only needs to read a small block within it).

 Appdome’s mobile TOTALDataTM Encryption implementation does not impact app behavior.
 This results in a consistent and easy to implement experience, as opposed to a DIY approach which would require the mobile developer to choose encryption components from a wide variety of libraries, cipher strengths, and key stores (and then need to integrate them together).